 The auto door lock feature default condition is enabled.
 When enabled, the door locks will lock automatically when the vehicle's speed exceeds 15 mph (24 km/h).
-The auto door lock feature can be enabled or disabled by your authorized dealer.
-The auto door lock feature is enabled/ disabled in the Uconnect Settings.
+The auto door lock feature can be enabled or disabled by your authorized dealer or through the Uconnect Settings in your radio.